-The fleet comprising the three most modern LNG carriers, "Castillo de Santisteban", "Castillo de Merida", and "Castillo de Caldelas", continued to honour their long-term charters and operate to the satisfaction of their charterers.
-Their primary engagement involved voyages with cargoes originating in the United States and unloading at European ports.
+The fleet of the three most modern LNG carriers, "Castillo de Santisteban", "Castillo de Merida" and "Castillo de Caldelas", has continued to fulfil their long-term charters to the satisfaction of their charterers.
+Their main engagements involve voyages with cargoes in the United States and discharges at European ports, along with occasional cargoes from Nigeria or discharges in Asia.
+Meanwhile, the ship "Castillo de Villalba" has continued to operate in the short-term market in the Atlantic.